The International School of Sikh Studies (ISSS)

 - The Faculty of Religious Studies: (only for local students)

-The Professional study courses are accredited by Association of Business Executives (ABE), Chartered Management Institute (CMI) and Chartered Institute of Management Accountants (CIMA).
+The Professional study courses are accredited by Association of Business Executives (ABE), Confederation of Tourism and Hospitality (CTH) and Chartered Institute of Management Accountants (CIMA).
 In addition students are also prepared for Panjabi language courses for AQA examination Board.
 ISSS has highly qualified staff to teach various courses and has been commended year after year in its attempt to impart education in the private sector to students of different ethnic, cultural and religious backgrounds.

-International School of Sikh Studies has undergone a review for educational oversight by the Quality Assurance Agency for Higher Education (QAA) and have received its final report, which is available in full at: Click Here
+QAA checks how UK universities, colleges and other providers maintain the standard of their higher education provision.
+International School of Sikh Studies have undergone an educational oversight monitoring visit by the Quality Assurance Agency for Higher Education (QAA) and have received its final report.
+Click here to read ISSS’s latest review report: Click Here

 - Please follow this link for QAA report